MrNoe70/COE187_Led_Sequence/README.md

 # LED Sequence Controller for MAX78000 FTHR Board

 ## Overview
-This project implements an interrupt-driven LED sequence controller on the MAX78000 FTHR board.
+This demonstration project implements an interrupt-driven LED sequence controller on the MAX78000 FTHR board.
 The system features two distinct LED patterns that can be toggled instantly via a push button with proper debouncing.

 ## Features
 - **Two LED Patterns**: Morse code "C O E" and rotating LED pattern